BibleResearch/bible-notes/old_testament/prophets/zephaniah.md

 ## Authorship
 Likely **Zephaniah** (see 1:1).
-From the short genealogical background of Zephaniah given in 1:1, we know that Zephaniah was a descendant of King Hezekiah.
+From the short genealogical background of Zephaniah given in Zephaniah 1:1, we know that Zephaniah was **a descendant of King Hezekiah**.
+This likely means that he was born into a relatively high social class.

 ## Date and Context
-// more here soon...
+We know from Zephaniah 1:1 that Zephaniah's ministry took place during **Josiah's reign (640 - 609 B.C.)**.
+Based on the reference to Nineveh as a city that "dwells securely" (Zephaniah 2:15), we can confidently say that Zephaniah's prophecy must have occurred before the fall of Nineveh 612 BC.
+In 627 B.C., the Assyrian King Ashurbanipal died, which severely weakened Assyria.
+It is possible that this prophecy occurred even before 627 while Assyria was still a very powerful nation.

 ## Theme(s)